UBCO-COSC499-Summer-2024/PEFORMA/docs/weekly logs/Subaru Sakashita/Week7.md

 strengthed from last cycle.
 At first I was very anxious about completing the MVP on time because other groups were way ahead than we were, but I think \n with this much progress as a whole, I am confident that our group will finish on time. \n There is no difficulty faced in terms of team communication for this cycle. \n The difficulty in terms of programming is that I had to join multiple tables and be extra careful with error handling.
+I overcame by reading the code carefully one by one.
+I also had a difficulty when rebasing the most latest development branch to my own branch and I overcame by doing lots of research on git.
 ### Next Cycle Goals
   * Service role info BE
   * Dept view performance BE